VenturaNotes/Knowledge/Neuroscience/Neuroscientifically Challenged/Videos/(3) 2-Minute Neuroscience - Membrane Potential.md

 Reviewed: false
 ---
 - ![[Screenshot 2024-12-20 at 9.57.04 PM.png]]
-	- [[Membrane voltage|Membrane potential]] refers to the difference in electrical charge between the inside and the outside of a neuron
+	- [[Membrane voltage|Membrane potential]] refers to the difference in electrical charge between the inside and the outside of a neuron.
 		- The plasma or [[cell membranes|cell membrane]] of a neuron separates the inside of the cell from the outside environment.
 	- The difference of electrical charge develops due to the grouping of ions on the inside and outside of the membrane
 		- Ions are atoms that have either lost or gained electrons and thus have a positive or negative charge